BECAA Learning Hub

 • References

-1. BECCA at a glance
+1. BECAA at a glance

 • Home

-• BECCA at a glance
+• BECAA at a glance

 • Learning modules

-• What is BECCA?
+• What is BECAA?

-• Why BECCA was developed
+• Why BECAA was developed

 • Why best catches?

-• Core principles of BECCA
+• Core principles of BECAA

 • Wisdom of Crowds: who should be interviewed?